elotroalex/s23-intro-dh/schedule.md

 ##### Seminar: Nan Z. Da v.
 Cultural Analytics

 - *Computers for the Humanities?
 A Record of the Conference Sponsored by Yale University on a Grant from IBM*, January 22-23, 1965 (Yale Libraries call number: QA76 C644 1965.
 Available as Non-Circ at the Franke Family Digital Humanities Lab.
-Good excuse to go say hi, learn more about the venue.)
+Good excuse to go say hi, learn more about the venue)
 - Da, Nan Z. “The Computational Case against Computational Literary Studies.”
 Critical Inquiry, vol. 45, no. 3, Mar.
 2019, pp. 601–39. journals.uchicago.edu (Atypon), https://doi.org/10.1086/702594.
 - Read the short responses to Da in "[Computational Literary Studies: A Critical Inquiry Online Forum](https://critinq.wordpress.com/2019/03/31/computational-literary-studies-a-critical-inquiry-online-forum/)"

 ##### Studio

-- Counting words today
+- Where to find and how to read cultural analytics prose

 ### Week 3 | Feb 7 - 9

-#### Shoring Fragments From the Ruins of Culture

--
+#### Where Words Have Been

+- Sharma, Rama Nath, and Pāṇini.
+The Aṣṭādhyāyī of Pāṇini.
+Munshiram Manoharlal Publishers, 1987.
+[Selections]
+- Readings in Natural Language Processing from DHQ, etc.

 ##### Seminar

 ##### Studio

-- How to read tutorials
+- How to read tutorials: "[Corpus Analysis with Antconc](http://programminghistorian.org/en/lessons/corpus-analysis-with-antconc)" by Heather Froehlich
-- Retrieving words from one place and putting them in another place, the rudiments.

 ### Week 4 | Feb 14 - 16

-#### The Signatures of Writing (Guest Lecture)
+#### The Theory of Digital Humanities

+- Kleymann, Rabea, et al. “Conceptual Forays: A Corpus-Based Study of ‘Theory’ in Digital Humanities Journals.”
+Journal of Cultural Analytics, vol. 7, no. 4, Dec.
+2022. culturalanalytics.org, https://doi.org/10.22148/001c.55507. https://culturalanalytics.org/article/55507-conceptual-forays-a-corpus-based-study-of-theory-in-digital-humanities-journals

 ##### Seminar

 ##### Studio

-- Stylistics

 ### Week 5 | Feb 21 - 23